Cape Painting and Carpentry, Inc.

 Wall demolition While Dennis and Tom shingle the roof and put the siding up, Marty removes the wall between the old dining room and kitchen.
 The dining room will now extend into the old kitchen while the kitchen moves out into the newly built section.
 Now that the exterior is solid, the new kitchen becomes the highest priority.

 Once the roof was on and the kitchen opened up, plumbers and electricians "decended en masse" to get in all the wiring and the water and heating pipes while things were still wide open.
 They began work in the kitchen area, then moved upstairs to the new bedrooms and bathroom.
-All electric lines were checked and replaced where necessary to optimize efficiency.
 Wiring and Plumbing

 Richard "mudded" the walls.
 Where it was hard to reach